-Test #9.3.3: Data-in DataSegmentLength
+Test #9.3.3: Data-in DataSegmentLength 4-Byte Words (Informative)

 Purpose: To see that an iSCSI target properly fills each Data Segment in a Data-in PDU to an integer number of 4 byte words.
+This test is meant to be informative only.